flyExclusive narrows 2025 losses as fractional revenues jump 56%

 The company did not publish long-term guidance.
 But Segrave said he expects “every quarter of 2026 to meaningfully outperform the corresponding quarter of 2025.”
 Over the last eight quarters, flyExclusive profitability has improved by an average of $3.4m by quarter.

-In 2026, the operator stands to benefit from transformation in operations shedding the weight of non-performing fleet. flyExclusive is looking to expand its fleet by adding more aircraft and increasing flight hours.
+In 2026, the operator stands to benefit from having shed the weight of its non-performing fleet. flyExclusive is looking to expand its fleet by adding more aircraft and increasing flight hours.
 It operates a fleet of Citation CJ3 / CJ3+, Citation Excel / XLS /XLS+, Citation Encore+, Citation Sovereign, Citation X, and Challenger 350 aircraft.

 flyExclusive leases 145,000 square feet of office and hangar space from the North Carolina Global TransPark 2,500-acre industrial park giving the operator access to an 11,500-foot runway.